 This season, expect to see midis in a rich jewel-toned pallet with a healthy dose of florals to boot.
-(It wouldn’t be spring styling without them.)
+(Despite what some people believe, I fully think it wouldn’t be summer styling without some pattern.)
 Also, powder blue, burnt sienna, greens spanning from emerald to chartreuse and cocoa browns are dominating this year, in addition to classic neutrals.

 This post was originally published at an earlier time and has since been updated.